section-engineering-education/engineering-education/content/articles/collection-in-java/index.md

 ### Introduction
 **Collection in java** organizes data to make storing, accessing and editing the data easier.

-On the other hand, a framework makes the developers' work more accessible by providing the collection library code libraries.
+On the other hand, a framework makes the developers' work more accessible by providing library code.

 However, what is an Interface? - An Interface is a system where related or unrelated entities can interact.
 For our case, the collection of objects created will interact with the library of existing classes, which can be achieved successfully through the interfaces availed by the JDK.